eduardosdrosa/own-squareroot/README.md

 Feel free to say anything you want about it, to see how I did, and try to do yourself.

-the code is in portuguese (but it's not so hard, to figure out what it does, if you're not a completely beginners, which is not my case)
+the code is in portuguese (but it's not so hard, to figure out what it does, if you're not a completely beginner, which is not my case)